Seeking a new model for the management of Australian landscapes so our natural systems are conserved and regenerated for future generations.

 Panellists (from left):

-Dr Mark Stafford Smith (CSIRO), Ms Verity Morgan Schmidt (Gheerulla Creek Consulting), Dr Tyson Yunkaporta (Deakin University)
+Dr Mark Stafford Smith (CSIRO), Ms Verity Morgan Schmidt (Gheerulla Creek Consulting), Dr Tyson Yunkaporta (Deakin University), Dr Mary Graham (University of Queensland)

 This webinar will be streamed via Facebook Live at no cost; you can register your attendance (and receive reminders from Facebook) on the Facebook event page.
 If you would prefer to join the webinar via Zoom, all are welcome: registrations are available via the ticketing platform below.
 Royal Society members are reminded to use their promotional code when booking (check recent emails from your Society for details).